TPIsoftwareOSPO/quickstart/README.md

 #### Example 1: Java Application Portable Launch Package

-Here's an example of how you might configure `task-compose` to start .jar file using java command
+Here's an example of how you might configure `dgrkt` to start .jar file using java command

 **Prerequisite**
 1. prepare your `myapp.jar` file.